vicharanashala/annam-vision-model/Vishnukant_Awasthi/daily_updates.md

 ## 28/03/2026
 Attended the daily stand up and daily meeting.
 Started fine tuning from last saved checkpoint of 200 completed 227 steps out of 500 steps using Gemma 3 , 4B on rice disease dataset.Completed 263 steps on fine tuning for 1 epoch with 500 steps using Gemma 3 , 4B on rice disease dataset.Completed 299 steps on fine tuning for 1 epoch with 500 steps using Gemma 3 , 4B on rice disease dataset.Completed 343 steps on fine tuning for 1 epoch with 500 steps using Gemma 3 , 4B on rice disease dataset.

+## 30/03/2026
+Attended the daily stand up and daily meeting.
+Started fine tuning from last saved checkpoint of 400 completed 419 steps out of 500 steps using Gemma 3 , 4B on rice disease dataset.Completed testing with 400 steps checkpoint out 500 steps for 1 epochs but got the same testing accuracy of 6.45%.
+The issue is that for all the testing I did at various step checkpoint it predicts all classes as one class.
+Understood what large language models (LLMs) are, their architecture, and how they work.
+Completed making the project report to close the previous task and also made this month's monthly report.
+Gone through working of transformers and tokenization.
+How it improves overall LLM accuracy.